ttiny/jsdocgen/README.md

 Not implemented at the moment.

 `@see <target> [description]`
 Creates a 'see also' section and puts an entry with link there.
-The see target can be one of the following formats.
+The see target can be one of the following formats:

 - `function()`
 - `Class` or `\Full\Class\Name`
 - `Class::$property`